PTsolvers/Julia-HPC-Scales/README.md

 - It requires to rethink the solving strategy as non-local operations will kill the fun.

 ## The challenge of today
 The goal fo today is to solve a subsurface flow problem related to injection and extraction of fluid in the underground as it could occur in geothermal operations.
-For this purpose, we will solve an elliptic problem for fluid pressure diffusion, given impermeable boundary conditions (no flux) and two source terms, inkection and extraction wells.
+For this purpose, we will solve an elliptic problem for fluid pressure diffusion, given impermeable boundary conditions (no flux) and two source terms, injection and extraction wells.
 In addition, we will place a low permeability barrier in-between the wells to simulate a more challenging flow configuration.
 The model configuration is depicted hereafter:

 ![model setup](docs/model_setup.png)